-Search with Confidence Knowing each IFCI Certified Inspector is properly trained and qualified, and has passed a background check.
+Search with Confidence Knowing each IFCII Certified Inspector is properly trained and qualified, and has passed a background check.

 Training – Inspector Certification

-IFCI, The Institute for Floor Covering Inspectors, provides hands-on Flooring Inspection Training to educate flooring professionals, claim analysts, technical personnel and certify those who wish to become a Certified Carpet-Flooring Inspector.
+IFCII, The Institute for Floor Covering Inspectors International, provides hands-on Flooring Inspection Training to educate flooring professionals, claim analysts, technical personnel and certify those who wish to become a Certified Carpet-Flooring Inspector.

 Training includes carpet and hard surface in one fast-paced seminar.
 Students learn the forensics of carpet, resilient, laminate, and hardwood flooring inspections.

 IFCII provides training, including hands-on inspections, examination of defective/damaged material, and practicing step-by-step inspection procedures for all flooring materials.

 Students are taught what field tests need to be done and practice doing them.
 Students learn the art of report-writing and practice preparing their own well-documented inspection reports.